 Inclusive benefits

 To support transgender employees, make sure your medical leave policies cover leave for gender transition treatments or surgery and communicate this provision in employee literature so workers know this coverage is available without having to ask.
-Inclusive benefits can also involve taking another look at parental leave policies to make sure you offer leave to workers of any gender and for adoptive parents who are welcoming a new child to their lives.
-While LGBTQ+ inclusivity may be the driving force in revamping your family leave policies, updated, flexible policies can benefit workers of all different backgrounds who need to take time off to care for a new child.
+Inclusive benefits can also involve taking another look at parental leave policies to make sure you offer leave to workers of any gender and for adoptive parents who are welcoming a new child into their lives.
+While LGBTQ+ inclusivity may be a contributing force in revamping your family leave policies, updated, flexible policies can benefit workers of all different backgrounds who need to take time off to care for a new child.

 How to make your workplace more LGBTQ+ inclusive